-PHAR-3244 Systems Pharmacology II (4)
+PHAR-3244 Systems Pharmacology II

-This course examines those topics that provide the foundation for the rational use of pharmacotherapeutic agents in treating disorders of the nervous system.
-The relevant anatomy and physiology of the nervous system are discussed in detail, as are the molecular disease etiologies of the disorders.
+This course examines those topics that provide the foundation for the rational use of pharmacotherapeutic agents in treating disorders of the autonomic nervous system, the respiratory system, the cardiovascular system, and the renal system.
+The relevant anatomy and physiology of each system is discussed in detail, as are the molecular disease etiologies of the disorders.
 The properties and actions of the pharmacological agents used in the treatment of each disorder and the molecular, cellular, and systems effects of these agents are discussed.
 A primary focus of this and all courses in this sequence is integration of concepts.

-PHAR-4112 Applied Pharmaceutics I (1)
+PHAR-4112 Applied Pharmaceutics I